 Buy one now from:

-The Ryzen 7 1800X CPU comes packing a full eight cores and (thanks to multithreading support) has a total of 16 threads to play with.
+There was no real Ryzen 7 1800X successor with the Zen+ generation of Ryzen CPUs, but that’s not so terrible considering how capable the 2700X is.
+It comes packing a full eight cores and (thanks to multithreading support) has a total of 16 threads to play with.
 That makes it a fantastic processor for multi-tasking or using software that can take advantage of lots of additional threads.
-Video editing or encoding should see big gains from it, but the 1800X is a great gaming processor too — just not quite as powerful in some titles as the Intel counterparts.
+Video editing or encoding should see big gains from it, but the 2700X is a great gaming processor too — just not quite as powerful in some titles as the Intel counterparts.

-If you want to go for a slightly cheaper option, you can pick up a Ryzen 7 1700 (with cooler) for $290 and when overclocked there isn’t a huge performance difference between the two, especially when it comes to gaming.
+If you want to go for a slightly cheaper option, you can pick up a Ryzen 7 2700 (with cooler) for $250.
+When overclocked, there isn’t a huge performance difference between the two, especially when it comes to gaming.

 Buy one now from: